-If you have answered “yes” to the big question of “Will you marry me?” over Christmas, you’ll probably be starting to look for the perfect venue for your very special day.
+If you have answered “yes” to the big question of “Will you marry me?” you’ll probably be starting to look for the perfect venue for your very special day.

-As one of the most popular and established wedding venues in the Midlands, at Moor Hall we have a wealth of experience in helping couples make their dreams come true, and with our first wedding open day of 2017 coming up on Sunday 8th January, we have put together this list of essential questions that you should ask when visiting a potential wedding venue to ensure that you choose the right one for you.
+As one of the most popular and established wedding venues in the Midlands, at Moor Hall we have a wealth of experience in helping couples make their dreams come true, we have put together this list of essential questions that you should ask when visiting a potential wedding venue to ensure that you choose the right one for you.

 How many guests can you accommodate and do you require a minimum number of guests?